Catching the Vision

 When we consider what Ezekiel prophesied along with the teachings of the Apostles it is clear that we will be the righteous spiritual priests under Christ our High Priest, who will serve God forever more.

 Ezekiel said that priests would be making a sin offering before entering the sanctuary, “And in the day that he goeth into the sanctuary, unto the inner court, to minister in the sanctuary, he shall offer his sin offering, saith the Lord GOD.”
 (Ezekiel 44:27).
 Having made a sacrifice the priest could then enter the sanctuary cleansed of sin.
-Many have interpreted passages like this to mean that animal sacrifices will be reinstated.
-However, Paul said that, “…it is not possible that the blood of bulls and of goats should take away sins.”
+Many have interpreted passages like this to mean that animal sacrifices will be reinstated and they may well be reinstated by men in the temple they build in Jerusalem before Christ returns thinking that they are fulfilling prophecy.
+But they will not be reinstated by God who takes no pleasure in animal sacrifices because, “…it is not possible that the blood of bulls and of goats should take away sins.”
 (Hebrews 10:4).
-God takes no pleasure in animal sacrifices at all.

 The sacrifices in the past merely foreshadowed the sacrifice of Christ which was to cover all of our sins forever, “In burnt offerings and sacrifices for sin thou hast had no pleasure.
 Then said I, Lo, I come (in the volume of the book it is written of me,) to do thy will, O God.
 Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law; Then said he, Lo, I come to do thy will, O God.
 He taketh away the first, that he may establish the second.
 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.
 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till his enemies be made his footstool.”
 (Hebrews 10:6-13).